 A great way to keep on top of all of the best routes to your destination and to weigh the expenses of them is to use an app called CityMapper.
 This is what most Londoners use to get places and it can be invaluable to tourists as well.

-All in, you really shouldn’t have to spend more than £7/day on transport when you’re visiting London, factoring in the cost of getting to and from the airport.
+All in, you really shouldn’t have to spend more than £10/day on transport when you’re visiting London, factoring in the cost of getting to and from the airport.

 As one of the most international cities in the world, London has a thriving food scene and it is possible to get cuisine from nearly every single country in this one city.
 It is time to shed any preconceived notions about British food when visiting London because the restaurant and street food scene here is absolutely fantastic.
 It can, however, greatly impact your overall London trip cost.